Gradle¶

 - Add

-to specify artifact's version - Customize the
+versionto specify artifact's version - Customize the

-section to add any artifact repositories such as Maven Central (included by default) - Customize the
+repositoriessection to add any artifact repositories such as Maven Central (included by default) - Customize the

-properties object and applying common settings from single separate gradle file, read more here - Customize
+dependenciessection to add any dependencies to your project; dependency management could be implemented usingextproperties object and applying common settings from single separate gradle file, read more here - Customize

-to specify artifact-to-repository uploading process, matches MavendistributionManagement
+uploadArchivesto specify artifact-to-repository uploading process, matches MavendistributionManagementsection

 Read more on gradle scripting here.

-The settings.gradle
+The settings.gradle file¶

-The gradle.properties
+The gradle.properties file¶

 mavenUser=maven